-To set-up an account, please email privileges staff at firstname.lastname@example.org with the following information: full legal name (including middle name), preferred name (if different), mailing address, telephone number, email address, and any additional information needed for the account (such as an image of your membership card).
-Check out the Library’s FAQs for more information on how they are helping patrons during the closure.
+To set-up an account, please email privileges staff at firstname.lastname@example.org with the following information: full legal name (including middle name), preferred name (if different), mailing address, telephone number, email address, and an image of your membership card.

 1. How to obtain a library card.
 Bring the following to the Privileges Desk at Doe library: